-Any individual, who believes that he or she has been discriminated against, harassed or bullied is strongly encouraged to file a complaint orally or in writing
+Any individual, who believes that he or she has been discriminated against, harassed, or bullied is strongly encouraged to file a complaint orally or in writing to any of the following individuals:

-- a. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - b. an immediate supervisor if the individual making the complaint is an employee; - c. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - d. the Title IX coordinator for claims of sex discrimination or sexual harassment; - e. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - f. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator as established in policy A-3. - 2.
-Time Period for Filing a Complaint
+- a. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - b. an immediate supervisor if the individual making the complaint is an employee; - c. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - d. the Title IX coordinator for claims of sex discrimination or sexual harassment (see policy 1710/4021/7230 for contact information); - e. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability (see policy 1710/4021/7230 for contact information); or - f. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator as established in policy 1710/4021/7230.